asaaki/elixir-docker-image-packager/README.md

 ```

 You need to set the `PORT` environment variable, otherwise the app will just crash (only in Phoenix's default config).

-### Why?

-Not just for fun, but to save my sanity by not using overly huge, crazily humongous, tremendously gigantic Ubuntu images.*

-There is no need for custom application images which reach the 1 GB mark.

-And there is no need for images with risky and unnecessary cruft in it.

-_*) Yes, I know, the Ubuntu base image is less than 200 MB, but when you start building your custom image onto it,
-then it will quickly grow as hell even if you try to be careful._

 ### How different is it from ...?